 My research strives to combine the insights and methodologies of conflict theory and mass communication theories into a broad approach for understanding international conflict and the relationship between conflict and media.
 My teaching is interdisciplinary and focuses on news writing, media theory, conflict analysis, and media literacy.
 I employ an interactive and inclusive approach to the classroom, which emphasizes active learning and student engagement.

 I graduated from Randolph–Macon College in 1984 with a major in Biology and minors in Chemistry and English.
 After earning my Master of Science degree from the University of Reading in 1985, I was employed as laboratory/research manager in the Cancer Center of the University of Virginia Health Sciences Center for three years before entering the doctoral program in Environmental Science at the University of Virginia from which I graduated in 1992.
 My dissertation examined numerous factors that affect the population dynamics of a phytophagous pest of deciduous trees and its endemic viral pathogen, the nuclear polyhedrosis virus (NPV).
 I currently serve as chair of the Division of Natural Sciences and have been a faculty member in the Biology Department at Emory & Henry College since 1994.

 Honors Steering Committee

-The banner photograph is provided by Jessica Myer, Class of 2018.
+The banner photograph and photograph of Dr. Lane are provided by Jessica Myer, Class of 2018.